ghesio/design-pattern/README.md

 ### Pros and Cons

-**\+** an object’s behavior can be extended without making a new subclass **\+** You can add or remove responsibilities from an object at runtime **\+** Several behaviors can be combined by combining different decorators
+**\+** an objectâ€™s behavior can be extended without making a new subclass **\+** You can add or remove responsibilities from an object at runtime **\+** Several behaviors can be combined by combining different decorators

-**\-** it’s hard to remove a specific wrapper from the wrappers stack.
+**\-** itâ€™s hard to remove a specific wrapper from the wrappers stack.
-**\-** it’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack
+**\-** itâ€™s hard to implement a decorator in such a way that its behavior doesnâ€™t depend on the order in the decorators stack

 ### UML
 ![](img/decorator.png)